TravelXML/REST-API-WITH-PYTHON-PHP-NODEJS-GO-DJANGO-LARAVEL-LUMEN-Examples/LARAVEL-PASSPORT/readme.md

 The database is all set, but before we start building our API, we need to install and configure Laravel Passport.

-##Install And Configure Laravel Passport
+## Install And Configure Laravel Passport

 Laravel Passport provides a full 0Auth2 server implementation for Laravel applications.
 With it, you can easily generate a personal access token to uniquely identify a currently authenticated user.
 This token will then be attached to every request allowing each user access protected routes.
 To begin, stop the application from running by hitting CTRL + C on your computer's keyboard and install Laravel Passport using Composer as shown here:

     $ composer require laravel/passport

-    Once the installation is complete, a new migration file containing the tables needed to store clients and access tokens will have been generated for your application.
+    //Once the installation is complete, a new migration file containing the tables needed to store clients and access tokens will have been generated for your application.
 Run the following command to migrate your database:

     $ php artisan migrate

-    Next, to create the encryption keys needed to generate secured access tokens, run the command below:
+    //Next, to create the encryption keys needed to generate secured access tokens, run the command below:

     $ php artisan passport:install